 Through practice based research we have carried out, we estimate that up to a massive 80% of young people living full time on the street in Jinja sniff Mafuta.
 Of the children we talked to who sniff Mafuta, 77% expressed a desire to reduce their drug intake or to quit, but only 13% believed they were able to do this without support.
 We also found out that children who are addicted to Mafuta are more likely to remain on the streets longer and find it harder to earn money, so are more likely to turn to criminal acts like stealing to survive.
 The majority of the children we have spoken to said that they would like help to overcome their addictions and they believe that a specialist Drug Rehabilitation Programme would be the best way to help them.

-Based on this, S.A.L.V.E. plans to begin its own specialist Drug Rehabilitation Programme for these children.
-We hope to begin the Drug Rehabliation programme in the spring of 2017.
+Based on this, S.A.L.V.E. began its own specialist Drug Rehabilitation Programme for these children in the spring of 2017.

 Developing the Programme: Research and Consultation